“I must watch over you”: The virtue of familial responsibility

 This cartoon may not be reproduced in any form without the express written consent of the Clarion Review.… Read more

-The Formulation of Jonathan Edward’s Theocentric Metaphysics (Part 1 of 4)
+The Formulation of Jonathan Edwards’s Theocentric Metaphysics (Part I of IV)

 October 29, 2009